 To help manage your dysautonomia symptoms:

-- Do not smoke or drink alcoholic beverages.
+- Do not smoke or drink beverages containing alcohol.

 - Eat a healthy diet.

 - Drink a lot of water.
 Carry water with you at all times.